 Image credit: @lukeleesburg

 You’ll love to play through this picturesque Queenstown golf club with 18 holes, surrounded by snow-covered peaks and spectacular views from every fairway.
-Tee off on this varied and challenging course, and you’ll quickly learn why this Queenstown golf club attracts golfers from every corner of the world.
-Open to visit year-round, the club has trundlers, electric carts, and golf clubs available for hire.
+Tee off on this varied and challenging course, and you’ll quickly learn why this Queenstown golf club attracts players from every corner of the world.
+Arrowtown Golf Club is open to visit year-round and offers easy electric golf cart, trundler, and club hire.

 Discover More Fantastic Things to See & Do In Queenstown

-Are you ready for a fun game of golf with incredible views?
+Get ready for a fun game of golf with incredible views!
 Which Queenstown Golf Club will you tee off at first?
 When you’ve finished your first day of golf, head to Skyline Queenstown to celebrate your arrival.
-Take the iconic Skyline Gondola to the Stratosfare Restaurant and enjoy a glass of bubbly overlooking the crystal-clear waters of Lake Whakatipu.
+Take the iconic Skyline Gondola to the Stratosfare Restaurant and enjoy a glass of bubbly overlooking the crystal-clear waters of Lake Wakatipu.

 Looking for more exciting ways to fill your days and nights in New Zealand?
-Why not hire a car and take a road trip to Milford Sound?
+Why not hire a car and explore Milford Sound with a road trip?
 Or drive from Queenstown to Lake Tekapo?
 We’ve also got an excellent accommodation guide to suit all budgets.
-Make sure you check out the Skyline blog for more fantastic New Zealand holiday ideas.
+Make sure you check out the Skyline blog for more fantastic New Zealand holiday attractions.
 We hope to see you soon!